Sizing Air Conditioning

 75 to 78 degrees is the recommend interior temperature.
 You subtract 75 degrees from the temperature listed for your city.
 This is your design temperature.
 You will have to round this value to some factor of 5 for all subsequent calculations.
 In other words, if you arrive at 23 degrees, call it 25.

-Heat Gain Through Windows / Glass Surfaces
+What About Heat Gain Through Windows and Glass Surfaces?

 The largest and most direct source of heat gain is glass.
 You know this anytime you have stood in front of a window on a hot sunny day.
 You feel like an egg in a skillet.